igutekunst/ooc/README.rst

 Experimenting with `Object Oriented C`.

-This library is a toy implementation of “objects” in C, with the idea to enable dynamic dispatch and polymorphism of a set of carefully written `classes`.
+This library is a toy implementation of “objects” in C".
+It enables dynamic dispatch and runtime polymorphism with carefully written `classes`.

 This library aims to enable: